 - Other applications do not use the most secure implementation of the Signal protocol.
 In Google Allo and Facebook Messenger, the Signal Protocol is disabled by default and has to be turned on by the user.
 In What's App, users are not notified about security key changes for their contacts.
 The Signal app, on the other hand, uses the most secure implementation of the protocol by default.

-- Both What's App? and Google Allo are owned by companies that make much of their revenue from advertising, which gives them an incentive to collect data about their users for advertising purposes (though both companies deny collecting any data from secure messaging).
+- All of these apps are owned by companies that make much of their revenue from advertising, which gives them an incentive to collect data about their users to better target ads (though both companies deny collecting any data from secure messaging).
 Open Whisper Systems, on the other hand, is a nonprofit and has no financial incentive for accessing, storing, or retaining user data.